zupit-it/pipeline-templates/README.md

 ###### Workflow
 **node-step-docker-build-and-push-image.yml** is the workflow that builds the docker image and then push it to the registry.
-This is a specific version of the *docker-step-build-and-push-image.yml* as this adds the NodeJS build of the project.
+This is a similar version of the *docker-step-build-and-push-image.yml* as this adds the NodeJS build of the project.

+This workflow uses these composite actions:
+- **actions/node/build**: builds NodeJS project
+- **actions/docker/build-and-push**: creates the Docker image and pushes it to the desired registry.

 *This workflow uses a NodeJS Docker image, hence remember to use labels to match runners specific for Docker.*